Beck Bamberger is the co-founder of OnePitch.

 Everyone can drop into a journalist’s inbox, but not every email is opened by a journalist.
 In fact, most journalists delete emails from publicists’ names they don’t recognize.
 So how does someone who doesn’t have a relationship with a journalist breakthrough?
 This is what OnePitch solves.
 As a journalist, you know that when you open your daily email from OnePitch, all the pitches within it will match exactly the topics and industries you’ve selected so you’re less concerned from whom the pitches come from because OnePitch has already optimized the pitches exactly to your preferences.

-Coming next week and starting his interview series is Mike Melvin!
-He is the Chief Marketing Officer of OnePitch and has a huge amount of experience and knowledge in both the PR and marketing industries.
-Follow along with us and get to know him better!
+Learn about another member of the Backbone of OnePitch, Chief Marketing Officer Mike Melvin, in his blog, Back to the Basics with Mike Melvin, where we dive into his roots, hobbies, and passions.
 If you learned some statistics that you can incorporate into your next pitch to the media, log in to your account, submit your new pitch, and we will review and send you feedback!